-Pumping to build supply
+Breast pumping tips to build supply

 You can either pump after the feeding or during.
-How you pump during breastfeeding is feed on one side, then when you switch you can pump on the side you just fed on.
+How you pump during breastfeeding, is feed on one side, then when you switch you can pump on the side you just fed on.

 After feeding pump each side for about 15 minutes on each side.
 If you still see milk pumping out after 15 minutes keep going until there’s no more milk coming out.